Since 1 July 2023, there have been 11 convictions resulting from Commission investigations.

 Operation Barker

-This investigation related to the payment of a bribe to a former ATO official in exchange for potentially reducing various personal and business tax debts by millions of dollars and for disclosing restricted information to two different individuals on over 1,000 occasions.
+This investigation related to the payment of a bribe to a former Australian Taxation Office (ATO) official in exchange for potentially reducing various personal and business tax debts by millions of dollars and for disclosing restricted information to 2 different individuals on over 1,000 occasions.

-In March 2024, the former ATO official was convicted and sentenced to 5 years imprisonment.
 In August 2024, one accomplice was convicted and sentenced to imprisonment for 3 years and 14 days.
 In December 2024, another accomplice was convicted and sentenced to imprisonment for 2 years and 10 months.

-Operation Barker was supported by the ATO, Australian Federal Police (AFP), New South Wales Police, the Department of Home Affairs, the Australian Securities and Investment Commission and the Australian Transaction Reports and Analysis Centre.
+Operation Barker was a joint investigation commenced by the former ACLEI, which transitioned to the NACC.
+It was supported by the ATO, Australian Federal Police, New South Wales Police, the Department of Home Affairs, the Australian Securities and Investment Commission and the Australian Transaction Reports and Analysis Centre.
+The CDPP prosecuted the matter.

 Jail time for ‘brazen’ ATO bribes | National Anti-Corruption Commission (NACC)